The long-awaited album by Christian rapper Kanye West has arrived.

 Newcomer to the CHH genre, Holy Ghost Righter, admitted to FiveTwenty that he sees that there’s a lot of growth still to go:

 “When I got saved, I was obsessed with trying to be perfect.
 You have no idea how relieved I was when I found out about Christian Hip Hop and discovered that I really didn’t need to change that much.
 Like I could still cuss in my records.
-I could still smoke a little and chase girls and Jesus would still loved me.
+I could still smoke a little and chase girls and Jesus would still love me.
 What Kanye has shown me is that maybe I could go an extra step.
 I just need to learn how to edit out the curse words before releasing music like he did on Donda!”

 Donda Is Even Bringing Artists Home